-Portuguese-American conductor Jacomo Bairos continues to redefine what a conductor can be and do in the 21st Century, challenging the preconceptions of orchestral repertoire, blurring the lines of genre, and integrating the orchestra into the broader community in holistic and organic new ways.
+Portuguese-American conductor Jacomo Bairos continues to redefine what a conductor can be in the 21st century.
+He challenges the preconceptions of orchestral repertoire, blurs the lines of genres, and integrates the orchestra into the broader community in new, holistic, and organic ways.
 Bairos is the 17th Music Director for the Amarillo Symphony, Co-Founder and Artistic Director for Miami’s Nu Deco Ensemble, and performs regularly as a guest conductor with some of the world’s finest orchestras.

-Bairos’ performances have been described as “thrilling" (Providence Journal), “inspirational and highly communicative” (Singapore Straits Times) and having a “splendid sense of musicality” (Knoxville Mercury).
-The New York Times hailed Nu Deco Ensemble as “chamber orchestra for the 21st century,” while Billboard called them “a sonically spellbinding experience.”
+Bairos’ performances have been described as “thrilling" (Providence Journal), “inspirational and highly communicative” (Singapore Straits Times), and having a “splendid sense of musicality” (Knoxville Mercury).
+The New York Times hails Nu Deco Ensemble as “chamber orchestra for the 21st century,” while Billboard called them “a sonically spellbinding experience.”

-The diverse range of Bairos’ artist collaborators include famed pianists Jeremy Denk, Garrick Ohlsson, Conrad Tao, Anne-Marie McDermott and Mezzo-Soprano J’Nai Bridges to name a few.
-Bairos closely collaborates with some of today’s most groundbreaking artists such as, Academy Award-winning composer/guitarist Bryce Dessner, Grammy-winning artists Jacob Collier, Angeliqu Kidjo, Gregor Porter, as well as Kishi Bashi, Danay Suarez, Seu Jorge, Bilal, Aaron Deihl, Cory Henry, and Jon Batiste.
+Bairos’ Classical artist collaborators include renowned classical pianists Jeremy Denk, Garrick Ohlsson, Jennifer Koh, and mezzo-soprano J’Nai Bridges to name a few.
+Additionally, Bairos closely collaborates with some of today’s most groundbreaking artists such as: Academy-Award winning composer Bryce Dessner, Grammy-winning artists Wyclef Jean, Jacob Collier, Angelique Kidjo, Gregory Porter, as well as Kishi Bashi, Danay Suarez, Seu Jorge, Bilal, Aaron Deihl, Cory Henry, and Jon Batiste.
 Since 2014, Bairos has worked on numerous projects and collaborations with multi-platinum singer-songwriter Ben Folds.

-Bairos’ musical mentors include the esteemed teacher of conductors Gustav Meier and the distinguished Maestro Kurt Masur.
-From 2010-13, Bairos studied, apprenticed and mentored with Robert Spano and worked with Jorma Panula.
-In 2012, Bairos was awarded the prestigious Felix Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Kurt Masur.
-Bairos is an orchestral conducting alum of both the Peabody Institute and Aspen Music Festival.
+Bairos’ musical mentors include the esteemed conductor pedagogue, Gustav Meier, and the distinguished Maestro Kurt Masur.
+From 2010-2013, Bairos studied, apprenticed, and mentored with Robert Spano at the Atlanta Symphony and worked with Jorma Panula.
+In 2012, Bairos was awarded the prestigious Felix Mendelssohn-Bartholdy Scholarship by the U.S. Mendelssohn Foundation and Kurt Masur.
+Bairos is an orchestral conducting alumnus of both the Peabody Institute and Aspen Music Festival.

-A graduate of The Juilliard School, Bairos is an accomplished and award-winning tubist, having given master classes and concerts with major festivals and orchestras around the world.
-Bairos has performed, toured, and recorded with the New York Philharmonic as well as with the symphony orchestras of Chicago, Cincinnati, and Seattle.
-He has held principal positions with orchestras in America and Spain, and from 2004-2007 Bairos was principal Tuba for the Singapore Symphony Orchestra.
+A graduate of The Juilliard School, Bairos is an accomplished and award-winning tubist, having given masterclasses and concerts with major festivals and orchestras around the world.
+Bairos has toured, recorded, and concertized with the New York Philharmonic as well as with the symphony orchestras of Chicago, Cincinnati, and Seattle.
+He has held principal positions with orchestras in America and Spain, and from 2004-2007 Bairos was Principal Tuba for the Singapore Symphony Orchestra.